Triangle

 Your learning will be assessed in a selection of ways including examinations, presentations, and dissertations.
 You will also be allocated a personal tutor at the beginning of the course who will meet you regularly throughout the year, to assist and guide your learning and student experience.

-This course may be of particular interest for graduates in life sciences, biomedical sciences, and associated subjects.
+This course may be of particular interest to graduates in life sciences, biomedical sciences, and associated subjects.
 It is also suitable for people who are already employed in related fields who wish to gain valuable research experience, as well as update their knowledge in immunology and immunotherapeutic technologies.

 Why choose this course?